ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Issuer Identity

 Before an issuer is able to produce claims, it must first create its [decentralized identifier](https://www.w3.org/TR/did-core) (also known as a DID).
-A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different methods.
+A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different DID methods.

-Issuers MAY chose the DID method they prefer, but with no guarantee that all TS will be able to register their claim.
+Issuers MAY chose the DID method they prefer, but with no guarantee that all TS will be able to resolve them to register their claim.
 To facilitate interoperability, all transparency service implementations SHOULD suport the `did:web` method from [https://w3c-ccg.github.io/did-method-web/].
 For instance, if the issuer publishes its manifest at `https://sample.issuer/user/alice/did.json`, the DID of the issuer is `did:web:sample.issuer:user:alice`.

-Issuers SHOULD use a consistent decentralized identifiers for all their artifacts, to simplify authorization by verifiers and auditing.
+Issuers SHOULD use consistent decentralized identifiers for all their artifacts, to simplify authorization by verifiers and auditing.
 They MAY update their DID manifest, for instance to refresh their signing keys or algorithms, but they should not remove or change any prior keys unless they intend to revoke all claims issued with those keys.
 This DID appears in the `issuer` header of the claim's envelope, while the version of the key from the manifest used to sign the claim is written in the `kid` header.

 ### Naming artifacts